-The BLS does not report specifically on substance abuse nurses, but the overall registered nursing field is expected to experience a 26% job growth rate from 2010-2020, according to BLS projections.
-BLS data from 2012 indicated a mean annual salary of $67,930 for registered nurses at that time.
+The BLS does not report specifically on substance abuse nurses, but the overall registered nursing field is expected to experience a much faster than average job growth of 12% from 2018-2028, according to BLS projections.
+BLS data from 2018 indicated a median annual salary of $71,730 for registered nurses at that time.

 Requirements for entry into the field of drug rehabilitation vary significantly according to the desired position.
 Substance abuse nurses generally only need to be licensed as a registered nurse (RN) in the state they wish to work; however, some positions will require the completion of a specialized associate's degree as well.
 Social workers specializing in substance abuse must possess at least a bachelor's degree in social work or, in rare instances, a related field such as psychology.
 A master's degree and additional clinical experience in a substance abuse facility are generally required for employment as a substance abuse counselor.